 Ultimately, the decision of when to begin collecting Social Security is one you have to make.
 It depends on your age, your health status, how much you spend and how much you have saved.
 It’s generally best to start collecting as late as you can, because you get a larger monthly payment, which is adjusted for inflation each year.

-Consider a retiree who was born in 1950 and averaged $50,000 a year in salary.
-If she has $3,000 a month in expenses, her Social Security check would cover 44 percent of her expenses if she started Social Security at age 62.
-If she waited till age 70, her check would cover 78 percent of her expenses.
-Every year she delays retirement, her Social Security payout — which is adjusted annually for inflation — rises by about $1,532.
+Consider a retiree who was born in 1961 and averaged $50,000 a year in salary.
+If she has $3,000 a month in expenses, her Social Security check would cover 46 percent of them if she started Social Security at age 62.
+If she waited till age 70, her check would cover 82 percent of her expenses.
+Every year she delays retirement, her Social Security payout — which is adjusted annually for inflation — rises by about $1,604.

 Traditionally, the retirement system in the U.S. has been a three-legged stool: Social Security, savings and pensions.
 Social Security was never intended to be the sole source of income for retirement.
 Increasingly, however, employers have been moving away from their employer-sponsored pension plans in favor of tax-deferred retirement savings accounts, such as 401(k) plans.